smason1995/calc/README.md

-# Calculator written using Flex and Bison
+# Calc

-CLI calculator using Bison and Flex
+Calculator langauge written in C with Flex (lexical analysis) and Bison (code parsing)

 ## Current status:
     - Can be compiled into executable (calc) using Makefile